Let Habitat Tackle Your Home Repairs

 From painting and landscaping to roof repair, the Habitat Home Repair Program works with families based on income, need and a willingness to help with the work.

 Habitat volunteers, the same ones that work on our build sites, complete the required work.
-Habitat provides an affordable loan to cover the cost of materials, keeping manageable for tight budgets.
+Habitat provides an affordable loan to cover the cost of materials, keeping costs manageable for tight budgets.

 Visit us on Pinterest to see before and after photos of projects completed by the Home Repair team.